 Located in Nether Wasdale, minutes away from the hamlets two pubs/restaurants, Church Stile holiday park is as idyllic as it gets.
 The friendly campsite offers a variety of pitching’s for tents and campervans, and the grounds were surprisingly free of mud on our last visit during a very rainy April.

-looking for things to do in the Lake District?
-Check out my top rated activities.
+looking for things to do whilst in the Lakes?
+Check out my top Lake District activities.

-The campsites facilities are also some of the best available, as they include a little farm shop which sells handy things such as bread, milk, and local produce.
+The campsites facilities are also some of the best available!
+They include a little farm shop, which sells handy things such as bread, milk, and local produce, and a newly renovated shower block.
 However, Church Stile’s crowning jewel is the small selection of static caravans it has available to rent which are modern, immaculate and surprisingly spacious.

 For me, these provide the perfect balance as they allow you to enjoy the community vibe of camping, whilst staying warm, dry and very comfortable.
 Three things that don’t usually come with camping in the UK!

 Many campsites within the Lake District offer options like this which allow guests to experience ‘glamping’, but Church Stile Holiday Park does it so well!
 This, therefore, makes it one of the best campsites in the Lake District in my opinion.

 While I sang the praises of camping in Nether Wasdale above, another great option is the Wasdale Head Campsite (which is run by the national trust).
 This is a smaller campsite with only 120 pitchings and a handful of basic ‘camping pods’ available.
 However, if you’re looking for campsites near Scafell Pike, then this is the option for you as it’s based right at the foot of the mountain, and other Lake District Giants such as Great Gable.